Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 ---

-Nice to be on ground again.
-After docking, Rex took the lead as the host, "**Well, I guess... it'd be quickest for me to lead the way from here.
+The ship docked, and Rex first touched ground again.
+He took the lead as a host, "**Well, I guess... it'd be quickest for me to lead the way from here.
 We just need to get** over the ridge, right?"

-"Indeed/ The delegation from Indol- will meet us there." agreed Fan.
+"Indeed.
+The delegation from Indol- will meet us there." agreed Fan.

 "**Roger that!**"